Post: How AI Transforms Recruiting: 5 Practical Applications (With Real Results)

 Outcomes 6–150+ recruiter hours reclaimed per week/month; 40–60% time-to-fill reduction; measurable bias reduction in shortlists

-What did not work AI screening deployed on inconsistent ATS data; scheduling automation skipped in favor of AI chatbots
+What did not work AI screening deployed on inconsistent ATS data; scheduling chatbots deployed before scheduling automation existed

 Baseline

 Nick, a recruiter at a small staffing firm, processed 30–50 PDF resumes per week through manual review.
 His team of three spent 15 hours per week on file processing alone — before a single candidate conversation occurred.
-Sourcing was limited to the candidates who applied directly; passive candidate identification was nonexistent.
+Sourcing was limited to direct applicants; passive candidate identification was nonexistent.

 Approach